 The Sallie Mae Compensation and Personnel Committee held six meetings during 1996.
 The current membership of the Sallie Mae Compensation and Personnel Committee is as follows: David A. Daberko, Chairman; Irene Natividad, Vice Chairman; Charles L. Daley; Steven L. Shapiro; Ronald J. Thayer; and David J. Vitale.
-The membership of the Holding Company Compensation and Personnel Committee is anticipated to be as follows:
+The membership of the Holding Company Compensation and Personnel Committee will be determined by the Holding Company Board following shareholder approval of the Reorganization.